I was talking with a friend recently about how to cook rice in the Instant Pot.

 Getting the rice to water ratio correct and adding a tiny bit of fat should alleviate the sticking issue, but if you are still losing rice to the bottom of the Instant Pot, I’ve got you covered.

-I almost always use a quick release when I’m cooking rice, and I don’t have a sticking problem, but if you do, try using a natural release.
+I almost always use a natural pressure release when I’m cooking rice, because I start the rice at the beginning of meal prep and have plenty of time to ignore it.
+I don’t have a sticking problem, but if you do, try using a quick release.
 A quick-release will rapidly expel available moisture in the form of steam.

 Make your Instant Pot work for you!

 I won’t tell if your Instant Pot is still in its box, pinky swear. 😉

 I left mine abandoned in the basement for almost a YEAR because I have a new-thing-instructions phobia, but now I have TWO Instant Pots and they’re both in constant use!

 Turns out it’s so easy, a kid can do it — I’ll send you a quick video of my children unboxing and setting it up when you grab your FREE download mini eBook: